Orthodox wound management

 - Reduce scarring

-Growth factors are small proteins that attach to receptors on the cell surface.
-Their main function is to activate cell proliferation and differentiation by influencing gene expression.
-For example, fibroblast growth factor (FGF) causes epithelial cells to divide and help re-cover wound surfaces.
-Numerous other factors help to reduce inflammation and pain, prevent infection and reduce scarring.
-But, if we wash these factors away when dressings are changed and dilute them with wet dressings, it is more than likely the healing process will be slowed, not accelerated.
+Wheatgrass may also stimulate production of growth factors for instance fibroblast growth factor (FGF) which causes epithelial cells to divide and help re-cover wound surfaces.
+Numerous other factors help to reduce inflammation and pain, prevent infection and reduce scarring, but if we wash these factors away with wet dressings, healing rates can be compromised.

-Since the 1930’s, wheatgrass (and other cereal grasses) have been known to contain “growth factors” (2) (the term used in those days to describe substances that caused macroscopic growth in laboratory animals) capable of promoting rapid re-epithelialisation of acute wounds and burns.
-(3, 6-10) Wheatgrass was also used as a potent antibacterial and anti-inflammatory agent.
+Since the 1930’s, wheatgrass (and other cereal grasses) were thought to contain “growth factors” long before they were “officially” described by scientists.
+(2) In those days growth factors stimulated macroscopic growth in laboratory animals that were capable of stimulating rapid re-epithelialisation of acute wounds and burns.
+(3, 6-10) Wheatgrass was also used for its antibacterial and anti-inflammatory effects.

-However, by far the most important attribute of wheatgrass is its ability to generate a layer of new epithelial cells to cover the wound (or burn) surface within 24-36 hours.
+An important attribute of wheatgrass is its ability to generate a layer of new epithelial cells across an open wound (or burn) surface about 24-hours after application.
+Clinically, the wound surface is completely sealed off and prevents the exudate spreading over the surrounding skin, eroding it.

-- Allows growth factor activity to remain undisturbed by dressing changes.
+- Allowing growth factor activity to remain undisturbed by frequent dressing changes.

-- Prevents infection by sealing the wound surface.
+- Protecting infection by sealing the wound surface.

-- Renders the wound dry and clean providing a “non-stick” surface that enables easy, painless removal of dressings; dressings need changing only every 2 or 3 days.
+- Rendering the wound dry and clean providing a “non-stick” surface that enables easy, painless removal of dressings required only every 2 or 3 days..

 How Does Wheatgrass Work?

 This 20 y.o. male suffered from a very painful split lower lip for 12 months.
-Treatments including steroid creams, anti-fungals, antibiotics and emollient creams were unsuccessful.
-The wound completely healed 2 weeks after applying 2% wheatgrass extract.
-Could this chronic wound have healed so rapidly other than by growth factor activation?
-I doubt it.
+Treatments included steroid creams, anti-fungals, antibiotics and emollient creams to no avail, yet the wound healed completely just 2 weeks after applying wheatgrass extract daily.

 A 50 y.o. businessman suffered a deep dog bite to the lower leg.
 A split skin-graft was applied and orthodox wound management with antibiotic dressings commenced.
 6 weeks later the graft had failed to “take”.
 Note the depressed, rough surface of the grafted skin, and the poor, irregularly contoured attachment to surrounding normal skin.
 The wound was cleaned, wheatgrass extract (4% solution) applied and covered with a light, non-stick dressing.
 (Melolin).
 The patient changed the dressing daily.